Ayothegod/backend-task/README.md

 ## Deployment

-To deploy this API to a production server, follow the appropriate deployment practices for FastAPI applications.
-Ensure proper security measures, such as using HTTPS, implementing authentication, and securing sensitive data.
+To deploy this API to a production server, follow the appropriate deployment practices for ExpressJS and PostgreSQL applications.
+Ensure proper security measures, such as using HTTPS, implementing authentication, database, and securing sensitive data.